Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Service feature table (cache)/README.md

 ## About the data

-This sample displays a feature layer in Riverside, California, displaying which parcels do not have pool permits.
+This sample displays a [Pool permit](https://sampleserver6.arcgisonline.com/arcgis/rest/services/PoolPermits/FeatureServer/0) feature layer in Riverside, California, displaying which parcels do not have pool permits.

 ## Additional information